buddh4/lyvely/packages/applications/docs/docs/guide/intro.md

 than other users of the platform.
 - `Follower`: Non-member users following a profile.
 - `User`: Any other authenticated users without any relation to the profile.
-- `Visitor`: If your Lyvely platform allows access for unauthenticated users access, profiles can manage access permissions for visitors.
+- `Visitor`: If your Lyvely platform allows access for unauthenticated users, profiles can manage access permissions for visitors.

 Permissions granted to a role are automatically granted to higher roles.
 This means that if we grant a certain permission to the `members` role this permission will be granted for `members`, `moderators`, `admins`, `owners`.